 Look at the numbers: Winnipeg’s financial services sector is one of the largest in the country.
-It employs about 19,000 workers and contributes over $2.4 billion annually to the provincial GDP.
+It employs more than 19,400 workers where 40 per cent is represented by insurance industry.
 It encompasses banking, leasing, insurance, securities, mutual funds and venture financing.
 Some of the biggest names in the business are headquartered here, and Winnipeg’s pioneering spirit has given rise to important advances in this sector that are now commonplace across the country.

 Winnipeg is one of just seven cities in Canada with a competitive financial services sector.
 And as one of North America’s most cost-effective cities for financial services operations, Winnipeg is an ideal location for financial services firms looking for a location from which to serve the world.

-Canada is one of the world’s leading centres for offshoring and nearshoring of back-office operations and Winnipeg has been ranked the third most cost-competitive location for contact centres and back office outsourcing in Canada.
-Winnipeg’s financial services firms operate extensive contact centre and back-office financial services functions in Winnipeg.
+Canada is one of the world’s leading centres for offshoring and nearshoring of back-office operations and Winnipeg has been ranked the third most cost competitive location for contact centres and back office outsourcing in Canada – KPMG Competitive Alternatives 2016.
+Winnipeg’s financial services firms operate extensive contact centre and back office financial services functions in Winnipeg.

-- Great-West Lifeco Inc., Canada’s largest insurer, operates subsidiaries in Canada, the U.S. and Europe and manages more than $201 billion in combined assets.
+- Great-West Lifeco Inc., Canada’s largest insurer, operates subsidiaries in Canada, the U.S. and Europe and manages more than $1.2 trillion in consolidated assets.

-- There more than 3,500 financial services establishments active in Winnipeg.
+- There more than 5,217 financial services establishments active in Winnipeg.
 (Winnipeg CMA, Statistics Canada, 2016)

-- The insurance sector represents the largest financial services employer in Winnipeg, employing 9,600 workers or about 45 per cent of the sector's labour force.
+- The insurance industry represents the largest financial services employer in Winnipeg, employing 7,800 workers or 40 per cent of the sector's labour force.
 (Winnipeg CMA, Statistics Canada, 2016)